 Faculty of Letters

-The objective of the undergraduate course is that students will not only acquire a mastery of a particular field in the humanities but will also have a grasp of the humanities as a whole.
+The objective of the undergraduate program is that students will not only acquire a mastery of a particular field in the humanities but will also have a grasp of the humanities as a whole.
 In line with this objective, the curriculum is designed for students to pursue in-depth study in a particular field and at the same time to learn from a variety of disciplines.

-There are 16 departments in this faculty, covering a wide range of humanities studies.
+There are 12 departments in this faculty, covering a wide range of humanities studies.
 This includes linguistics, literature, philosophy, psychology, history, geography, and other subjects.

 In the freshman year, students do not belong to any of these departments.
 Rather, each student takes a variety of introductory lectures and seminars offered by the departments which interest them, so as to get an idea of those departments.
-Then at the end of the freshman year, each student decides upon a particular department to which they will belong in the sophomore, junior, and senior years.
+Then at the end of the freshman year, each student selects a particular department to which they will belong in the sophomore, junior, and senior years.

 Departments